Friday, October 24, 2025

 Happy Friday Families!

+I hope you are enjoying the beautiful weather we have been having lately and spending some time outdoors!
 There has been a lot going on in our classroom this past month, and we are looking forward to what the school year still has in store for us.
 Here are the concepts we are currently/planning to work on:

 Reading